 The Ethiopian calendar is the official calendar of Ethiopia making the country one of a few countries in the world with it's own calendar.
 The calendar is also used in Ethiopian Orthodox Tewahedo churches where it was first used.

-The calendar of Ethiopia is also similar to the Egyptian coptic calendar as both have a year with 365 days and 366 days in a leap year, which is every fourth year.
-The Ethiopian Orthodox Tewahedo Church where the calendar first found its roots in Ethiopia has also influenced the calendar.
+The Ethiopia calendar is also similar to the Egyptian coptic calendar as both have a year with 365 days and 366 days in a leap year, which is every fourth year.
+The Orthodox Tewahedo Church where the Ethiopia calendar first found its roots has also influenced the calendar's anatomy and existance.

 What year is it in Ethiopia